meelgroup/frat-xor/format.md

 In particular, the XOR and BNN reasoning steps are *only* checked by `cake_xlrup`, but are mostly passed through unchanged by the elaborator (except for doing some bookkeeping).

-Note, however, that we do not support RAT steps.
+Note, however, that we do not support RAT steps which requires global reasoning over all constraints.

-## Input CNF-XOR-BNN File Format
+## Input File Format

-The input CNF-XOR-BNN file format is an extension of CNF DIMACS as supported by the CryptoMiniSat solver.
+The input file format is an extension of CNF DIMACS as supported by the CryptoMiniSat solver.

 ### Comments